-As noted above, these performance-based incentives are in addition to an employment retentive component of the proposed 2008 plan.
-The proposed plan includes all of our Executive Officers and our top senior and middle executive levels-about • employees in all-who we believe are essential to delivering our target objectives.
+As noted above, these performance-based incentives are in addition to an employment retentive component of the 2008 Long Term Incentive Plan.
+The proposed plan includes all of our Executive Officers and our top senior and middle executive levels-about 120 employees in all-who we believe are essential to delivering our target objectives.
+Further, the structure of the plan will be followed in subsequent years unless the Board through the Board Compensation Committee determines otherwise.
 Thus, while awards may be "earned" by hitting the corresponding financial targets each year, the options do not begin vesting until 2011, and vest in rolling three year increments after that, thereby retaining our key executives and management.